JiachenRen/cs4476-cv-project/README.md

 then, in [parts](parts), create the corresponding file `section-name.md`, edit the content of the section there.

+## Database

+We are using both self collected data the `eDBtheque` database.

+### Data collection protocol

+#### Self collected data

+The self collected data contain several manga pages crawled from different websites.
+They are used purely for research purposes.

+Currently, we have uploaded 2 chapters of 2 different comics from the romantized indonesian manga site [seltekomik](www.sektekomik.com) to serve as our system's test data.

+#### eDBtheque

+The state-of-the-art manga database with ground truth pixel level labelling for panels and speech bubbles.
+It contains 100 pages in total, and is used in most of the relevant researches pertaining to information retrieval (IR) from manga.

+If you are part of this project, contact Jiachen for the database login credentials.
+Otherwise request access from the owner [here](http://ebdtheque.univ-lr.fr/registration/)

 ## Project Dependencies & Installation Guide

 ### Install Tesseract OCR